PanDAWMS/panda-docs/docs/source/client/pchain.rst

     :language: yaml
     :caption: merge_many.cwl

-Note that nested workflows requires ``SubworkflowFeatureRequirement``.
+Note that sub-workflows require ``SubworkflowFeatureRequirement``.

-It is possible to run a task or nested workflow multiple times over a list of inputs using ``ScatterFeatureRequirement``.
+It is possible to run a task or sub-workflow multiple times over a list of inputs using ``ScatterFeatureRequirement``.
 A popular use-case is to perform the same analysis step on different samples in a single workflow.
 The step takes the input(s) as an array and will run on each element of the array as if it were a single input.